nyomangedetrisnasanjaya/Data-Visualization-using-Tableau/README.md

-## Comprehensive Analysis: Avocado Prices and Sales Volume Across Various US Markets
+# Data-Visualization-using-Tableau

-## Description:
+#### Comprehensive Analysis: Avocado Prices and Sales Volume Across Various US Markets

 This project entails a thorough examination of avocado pricing and sales volume across diverse markets in the United States.
 Utilizing a dataset sourced from Kaggle's extensive collection of [avocado price data](https://www.kaggle.com/datasets/neuromusic/avocado-prices), the analysis offers invaluable insights into regional variations, market trends, and consumer behavior.